redhat-openstack/website/source/uncategorized/deploy-an-application-with-heat.html.md

 `$ wget `[`https://raw.github.com/openstack/heat-templates/master/cfn/F17/WordPress_Composed_Instances.template`](https://raw.github.com/openstack/heat-templates/master/cfn/F17/WordPress_Composed_Instances.template)

-Every template also provides you with a list of usable distros and map these into an AMI string, for each arch.
-You will have to populate Glance with an image matching the AMI string that the template file is expecting to find.

 Next, register a pre-built cfntools image with glance.
 Note the command automatically downloads the image.
 For reference, pre-built Fedora images are available from: <http://fedorapeople.org/groups/heat/prebuilt-jeos-images/>.

 `$ glance image-create --name F17-x86_64-cfntools --disk-format qcow2 --container-format bare --is-public True --copy-from `[`http://fedorapeople.org/groups/heat/prebuilt-jeos-images/F17-x86_64-cfntools.qcow2`](http://fedorapeople.org/groups/heat/prebuilt-jeos-images/F17-x86_64-cfntools.qcow2)